Ruskin20/README-generator/README.md

 This project is license under the [MIT License].

 ## Questions
-If you have any questions about the repo, open an issue or contact Ruskin A. directly at :
+If you have any questions about the repo, open an issue or contact me "Ruskin A." directly through [Email](ruskin.acevedo@gmail.com).